 Are there any particular skills you think people should have to succeed in your profession?

-I’d say to anyone hoping to get into investment, be good with numbers and data and be good with people.
+I’d say to anyone hoping to get into investment, be good with numbers, data and people.
 Seems like pretty basic advice, but honestly it counts for a lot.
 I’d say you have to be a good communicator and confident with speaking also, you will be presenting quite a lot so having confidence and being able to stand in what you say is vital.
 This is also a client facing role, so experience within sales, customer services/retail are very beneficial.

 To find out more about Marina’s role, she is open to connections and emails: